Delta Air Lines : Winter weather, omicron variant impact holiday flight schedule | MarketScreener

-A combination of issues, including but not limited to inclement weather in some areas of the country and the impact of the omicron variant, are driving cancellations that are expected throughout the weekend.
+A combination of issues, including but not limited to inclement weather in some areas of the country and the impact of the omicron variant, are driving cancellations.

 UPDATE: Dec.
 26, 2021, 1 p.m.
 EST